shai-aws/fhe-bench/submission/docs/README.md

 Edit any of the `client_*` / `server_*` sources in
 `/submissions`

-Example of files produced / consumed
+Example of files produced / consumed. client_preprocess and client_decode_decrypt take as argument the test case name.
 -------------------------

 | Stage executable                | Reads                               | Writes                     |